-Sherlock Spallone is ready for more sunshine and making sure the body is readjusted and ready for Daylight Savings Time.
+We’re ready for more sunshine and making sure our bodies are readjusted and ready for Daylight Savings Time.
 Let’s leap forward with 10 sleep hacks for surviving Daylight Savings Time.

 10 Hacks for surviving Daylight Savings Time

-• Gradually transition into the time change – To minimize the impact of the switch to DST, make gradual adjustments starting a few days before.
+- Gradually transition to the time change.
+To minimize the impact of the switch to DST, make gradual adjustments starting a few days before.
 Go to bed 15 minutes early, starting Thursday before the clock change.
 Make an extra effort to stay well-rested.

 The best way to avoid this dreaded time change (or any of the negative health effects) is to prioritize sleep and continue to do so – before the next time change makes its reappearance in a few months.

 Spring forward with quick & delish brunch recipes

 For those of us that love our sleep, it’s the most dreaded morning of the year when we dream away an hour of snooze time.
 The good news: We’ve put together 2 great brunch recipes that can be put together in a snap.

 • 1 4-inch square ciabatta or focaccia bread, halved horizontally

 • 4 large thin tomato slices